TechnoVisionDev/TechnoBot/README.md

 <!-- GETTING STARTED -->
-## Getting Started
+## Self Hosting

-To get a local copy of this website up and running, follow these simple steps.
+To get a local copy of TechnoBot up and running, follow these simple steps.

 ### Prerequisites